giantswarm/docs/src/content/reference/cluster-definition/_index.md

 - `master`:
   - `availability_zone`: Name of the availability zone to use for the master node.
 If not set, one will be assigned randomly.
 - `nodepools`: Here you can list your node pool definitions as explained below.
 Note that this is not mandatory and you can also add node pools to a cluster after it has been created.
+- `labels`: Labels to be attached to this cluster.

 #### Node pool definition keys